catt-tung/catt-tung/README.md

 ## About Me
 ### Hi there!
 I’m Catt.

 I’m a story-driven full stack software engineer with a few years experience on the business side of the software industry.
 I’m currently a technical implementation specialist for a software company in the manufacturing industry.
+In my current role, we mostly write Python to do data scripts and automation calculations, but I still am very fond of JavaScript!
 I live and work in Boston, Massachusetts.

 Prior to software engineering and moving to Boston, I was a Business Development Manager in London (UK) at [balena.io’s](balena.io) [EtcherPro](https://www.balena.io/etcher/pro/) team.
 Inspired by the capabilities of shipping Docker containers on Raspberry Pi's, I created the conception of the [Inkyshot](https://github.com/balenalabs/inkyshot) project while working as a hardware/supply chain orderer and logistics planner for the company.